Glen Vecchione: Life and career

 Vecchione is the author and illustrator of several books for children; many of them non-fiction books on games.
 His book The World's Best Street & Yard Games (1990, Sterling Publishing), drew on his experiences playing city games on the streets of New York.
 It contained 92 games from around the world, both historical and contemporary, that could be played by children with either no equipment or everyday items such as a rope or stick; making them cheap and accessible.
-To write the book, Vecchionne tested all of the games with the children of his friends.
+To write the book, Vecchione tested all of the games with the children of his friends.
 It was followed by other books on children's games including World's Best Outdoor Games (1992, Sterling Publishing) The Jump Rope Book (1995, Sterling Publishing), The Little Giant Book of Kids' Games (1999, Sterling Publications), and Sidewalk Games (2003, Sterling Publications).

-Vecchione has also penned 28 science related books for children and young adults.
+Vecchione has also penned 28 science-related books for children and young adults.
 His book 100 Amazing Make-It-Yourself Science Fair Projects (1994, Sterling Publications) compiled one hundred winning projects from science fairs, and distilled them into reproducible instructions with detailed explanations of the science principles demonstrated in each project and with illustrations drawn by Vecchione.
 His book Magnet Science (1996, Sterling Publications) features several activities and experiments accessible to children which can help teach the scientific properties of magnetism.
-He also wrote the forward to and was the editor of the cookbook A Place at the Table: Food, Faith and Friendship at the Immaculate Heart Center for Spiritual Renewal which contained recipes by chef Teresa Fanucchi of the Los Angeles-based Immaculate Heart Community.
+He also wrote the forward to and was the editor of the cookbook A Place at the Table: Food, Faith and Friendship at the Immaculate Heart Center for Spiritual Renewal which contained recipes by chef Teresa Fanucchi of the Los Angeles-based Immaculate Heart Community. and was favorably reviewed by author and Food Critic Emily Dwass in the Los Angeles Times.